-Rembrandt’s Night Watch is an example of a very specific type of painting that was exclusive to the Northern Netherlands, with the majority being commissioned in the city of Amsterdam.
+Rembrandt’s The Night Watch is an example of a very specific type of painting that was exclusive to the Northern Netherlands, with the majority being commissioned in the city of Amsterdam.
 It is a group portrait of a company of civic guardsmen.
 The primary purpose of these guardsmen was to serve as defenders of their cities.
 As such, they were tasked with guarding gates, policing streets, putting out fires, and generally maintaining order throughout the city.
 Additionally, they were an important presence at parades held for visiting royalty as well and other festive occasions.

 Each company had its own guild hall as well as a shooting range where they could practice with the specific weapon associated with their group, either a longbow, a crossbow, or a firearm.
 According to tradition, these assembly halls were decorated with group portraits of its most distinguished members, which served not only to record the likenesses of these citizens, but more importantly to assert the power and individuality of the city that they defended.
 In short, these images helped promote a sense of pride and civic duty.

-Rembrandt was at the height of his career when he received the commission to paint the Night Watch for the Kloveniersdoelen, the guild hall that housed the Amsterdam civic guard company of arquebusiers, or musketeers.
+Rembrandt was at the height of his career when he received the commission to paint The Night Watch for the Kloveniersdoelen, the guild hall that housed the Amsterdam civic guard company of arquebusiers, or musketeers.

-This company was under the command of Captain Frans Banning Cocq, who holds a prominent position in the center foreground of the image (above left).
+This company was under the command of Captain Frans Banning Cocq, who holds a prominent position in the center foreground of the image.
 He wears the formal black attire and white lace collar of the upper class, accented by a bold red sash across his chest.
 At his waist is a rapier and in his hand a baton, the latter of which identifies his military rank.
 Striding forward, he turns his head to the left and emphatically extends his free hand as he addresses his lieutenant, Willem van Ruytenburgh, who turns to acknowledge his orders.
 He is also fancifully dressed, but in bright yellow, his military role referenced by the steel gorget he wears around his neck and the strongly foreshortened ceremonial partisan that he carries.